-Environmental Conservation

-At COP3 held in Kyoto in December 1997, targets were set by industrialized countries for the reduction of greenhouse gas emissions.
+Environmental Conservation At COP3 held in Kyoto in December 1997, targets were set by industrialized countries for the reduction of greenhouse gas emissions.
 The Japanese government has embraced Japan's goal of a 6% average cut in emissions between 2008 and 2012, compared with 1990 levels.
 Natural gas-one of the cleanest burning of all fossil fuels-is seen in many quarters as an important energy source for achieving this.
-As part of its ongoing environmental stewardship, Tokyo Gas formulated a new environmental policy in June 2000.
-And in July, Tokyo Gas made public its environmental accounting results.
+As part of its ongoing environmental stewardship and to show leadership in environmental management, Tokyo Gas formulated a new environmental policy in June 2000.
 Our basic aim is continuous reduction of the environmental impact of energy use by our customers as well as by our own business activities.
+ISO Certification Obtaining ISO certification has been positioned as a high management priority.
+In 1997, both the Negishi and Sodegaura LNG terminals obtained ISO 14001 certification; and in 2000, the Ohgishima LNG Terminal obtained the same certification.
+Also in 2000, the Shinjuku District Heating and Cooling Center became the first supplier of heat in Japan to attain ISO 14001 certification.
+Recycling Initiatives Recycling and decreasing waste volumes are other ways we reduce the environmental impact of our activities.
+SRIMS (Saving